- Renault’s medium van gets a new look inside and extra tech

 As with the Renault Master large van – which was shown in 2019 guise at the same press conference – the new Trafic gets a revised front end, demonstrating a new family design direction for the French manufacturer’s light commercial vehicles (LCVs).

-The grille is said to be ‘more assertive’, while the availability of full LED headlights brings a more modern appearance and dramatically improved lighting performance.
+The grille is said to be ‘more assertive’, while new full LED headlights bring a more modern appearance and dramatically improved lighting performance.
 The C-shaped lighting signature is part of the new Renault LCV family look, and has also been added to the Alaskan pickup.